mitotic/slidoc/README.md

 application submits this to the Google Auth server to get an OAuth 2.0 access token.

-Concepts: google docs; due date; login token; late submission token
+Concepts: google docs: due date; login token; late submission token

 ---